 You’ll find some places in Kaohsiung, but it’s not lively.
 Like other cities on this list, they don’t have many nightlife hotspots.

-Most English-friendly Cities
+Most English-friendly Cities in Taiwan

 Taipei has the most English support.
 However, finding places with English-speaking staff is often hit-or-miss.
 The same goes for New Taipei.